 Luckily, there are many tools and apps out there today, that help you to increase your productivity.
 As already mentioned, use tools to organize all of your tasks, like Business Calendar or Evernote, which helps you keeping track of all of your little notes during the day.

 If you are managing social media accounts you can use tools for automation, like HootSuite or Buffer.
 Schedule your posts and activities in advance so you have more time to do other things.
 Time tracking apps are also very handy.
 You get to see how much time you are actually spending on tasks and they are a great way to prove your clients how many hours you did.
-Check out Toggl or Rescue Time.

 Want more helpful apps for digital nomads?
 Check out the linked post!